ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

   CONFIG_MM_REGIONS=3 adds the DTCM region to the heap.
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features.
+Heap configurations added.

 ## Commit #430
 ### Hash